IPGA's Policy Governance® Proficiency Program

 Participants will also be required to use a variety of software applications which will be provided free of charge.

-You will also be required to signify your understanding of the nature of the certification, the use of IPGA copyright course materials and the requirements for maintaining your credential.
+You will also be required to signify your understanding of the nature of the certificate and the use of IPGA copyright course materials.

 WHERE CAN I GET MORE INFORMATION?